 Grease and dust small baking bowls.
 Place in alternate spoonfuls and pat down

 Turn out and cool.

 If you like you can do an icing with vanilla frosting or with chocolate cream.

 These small servings really help much in making quick snack box dishes for your school going kids.
-With sticking to just one cup of flour you end up making quick cakes and they don’t end up staying stale.
+By sticking to just one cup of flour you end up making quick cakes and they don't end up wasted.